-1) Interspecific new breeding between unknown species of the species Vitis vinifera x Vitis labrusca, The intersection of hybrid took place in 1850 by the private breeder AM Spangler.
+1) Interspecific new breeding between unknown varieties of the species Vitis vinifera x Vitis labrusca, The crossing of the hybrid was done in 1850 by the private breeder AM Spangler.
 The vine has reddish berries.
-No stocks were reported in 2010.
+In 2010 no stocks were shown.

 2) New breeding between Sémillon x Red Traminer ( Gewurztraminer ).
 Synonyms are California H 59-90 and Flora Rose.
-The crossing took place in 1938 by the botanist dr. Harold P. Olmo (1909-2006) at the University of California in Davis.
+The crossing took place in 1938 by the botanist Dr. Harold P. Olmo (1909-2006) at the University of California in Davis.
 The variety protection was granted in 1958.
-The early ripening vine was bred specifically for the climatically hot Californian conditions.
-It produces highly aromatic, full-bodied but a little acid white wines.
+The early ripening vine was specially bred for the climatically hot California conditions.
+It produces highly aromatic, full-bodied but somewhat low-acid white wines.
 The variety is in Australia.
-Brazil (6 ha), California in the Napa Valley and New Zealand (2 ha) cultivated.
+Brazil (6 ha), California in the Napa Valley and New Zealand (2 ha) grown.
 In 2010, eight hectares of vineyards were designated (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)